Download the (March 2020) English pdf version of this publication.

 (For more details on these practices, please see BADIL’s paper: The Nation State Law: the Culmination of 70 Years of Israeli Apartheid and Colonization, 2018).

 Q2.7 What is the forced secondary displacement of Palestinians?

-Many Palestinians who sought refuge outside their homeland experienced further forced displacement.
+Many Palestinians who sought refuge outside their homeland have also experienced further forced displacement.
 With their right to a nationality and travel document denied by Israel, they became stateless refugees who have been vulnerable to the impacts of armed conflicts and human rights violations in their respective host countries.

 Q3.1 What does international law say?

 All refugees and IDPs (including those that are Palestinian) are entitled to two sets of rights under the international protection framework.
 The FIRST are basic human rights that all persons continue to be entitled to, even while they have been displaced from their homes.
 These are human rights enshrined in different international law instruments such as the International Convention on the Status of Refugees of 1951 and associated Protocol of 1967; the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Convention on the Elimination of All Forms of Racial Discrimination; the International Convention on the Suppression and Punishment of the Crime of Apartheid; the Hague Regulations concerning the Laws and Customs of War on Land; and the Fourth Geneva Convention, among others.

 Some of the rights recognized by those instruments include the right to an effective remedy by the competent national tribunals; the right to freedom of movement and residence within the borders of each state; the right to leave any country, including his/her own, and to return to his/her country; the right to security and protection by the State against violence or bodily harm; the right to nationality; the right to freedom of opinion and expression; and the right to housing.